efc-robot/SMMR-Explore/README.md

 - model_test.ckpt NN model of 2D PointNetVLAD, should be placed in "src/smmr_explore_wrapper/scripts/"
 - (for simulation) gazebo, especially gazebo-ros

 Note: please contact author to get model files or download model at [download link](https://pan.baidu.com/s/1NBCEYombBhIqCbfqsiV12w) with password as 058o.
+The model files also available at [TsinghuaCloud](https://cloud.tsinghua.edu.cn/d/5a224e00d9354ca5aae5/).

 ## Turtlebot3 Description and Simulation
 (robot model for simulation)